olliw42/mLRS-docu/docs/BASIC_SETUP.md

 ## mLRS Tx Module Setup

 - Tx Ch Source = sbus
+- Tx Ser Baudrate = 115200
 - Tx Ser Dest = serial or serial2 (not mbridge!)
+- Tx Snd RadioStat = off

-If the serial data stream is MAVLink then it is recommended to set the respective parameter in the receiver (see below).
+If the serial data stream is MAVLink then it is recommended to set the respective parameters in the receiver (see next section).

-## mLRS Rx Module Setup
+## mLRS Receiver Setup

-If your flight controller supports CRSF, then it is recommended to choose it, i.e., set

-- Rx Out Mode = crsf
+The configuration of the mLRS receiver can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: mLRS Rx Module Setup](CRSF.md#mlrs-rx-module-setup), if CRSF can be used.

-Else set "Rx Out Mode" to "sbus" or "sbus inv".
+If your flight controller does not support CRSF but only SBus, then the paramneter "Rx Out Mode" needs to be set to "sbus" or "sbus inv", depending on the required polarity of the SBus signal.

-These configurations are not strictly neccesary, but highly recommended if the serial data stream is MAVLink:

-- Rx Ser Link Mode = mavlink
-- Rx Snd RadioStat = ardu_1

 ## ArduPilot Setup

+The configuration of the ArduPilot flight controller can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup), if CRSF can be used.

+If your flight controller does not support CRSF but only SBus, then please consult the ArduPilot documentation.
+The SERIALx (serial port) and SRy (stream rates) parameters should hiowever be configures as described in [CRSF Telemetry and Yaapu Telemetry App: mLRS Rx Module Setup](CRSF.md#mlrs-rx-module-setup).

-Setting up ArduPilot for a SBus or CRSF receiver can be a bit tricky by times, and there can be more than one way to achieve it.
+Note: Setting up ArduPilot for a SBus or CRSF receiver can be a bit tricky by times, and there can be more than one way to achieve it.
 It is best to consult the ArduPilot wiki, or ask in the ArduPilot discussion channel.

-Configuration of a serial for MAVLink v2

-- SERIALx_BAUD = 57
-- SERIALx_OPTIONS = 0
-- SERIALx_PROTOCOL = 2

-Depending on your setup, you may also want to set MAVLink stream rates (SRx parameters).
-You can follow the settings described in [CRSF Telemetry and Yaapu Telemetry App](CRSF.md).